-The investigation will be conducted by the Affirmative Action Officer.
-These procedures allow for formal and informal processes with investigations affording all interested persons an opportunity to be heard and/or submit evidence relevant to a complaint.
-It should be noted that advisors may be present to provide support, but may not participate.
+Investigations of these matters will be conducted by the Office of Institutional Equity.
+These procedures allow for formal and informal processes while affording all interested persons an opportunity to be heard and/or submit evidence relevant to the complaint.
+It should be noted that all parties are entitled to advisors who may be present to provide support, but may not participate.
+Rhode Island College's Statement of Nondiscrimination and Affirmative Action can be accessed here.

-A written determination as to the validity of the complaint and a description of the resolution, if any, will be issued by and a copy forwarded to the complainant by no later than 30 days.
+A written determination as to the validity of the complaint and a description of the resolution, if any, will be issued and a copy forwarded to the complainant by no later than 30 days.
 The Affirmative Action Office will maintain the files and records relating to the complaints filed.